The Fear Factor

 The Fundamentals of Recommendation-Requesting

 E-mail is OK to set up an in-person appointment or a telephone conference.
 But the “ask” itself needs to be in person if at all possible, with telephone as backup.
-There are many reasons for this, including: (1) it emphasizes how important the letter is to you; (2) it gives you an opportunity to provide context and answer questions; (3) it gives the letter writer a chance to remember you.
-Let me be blunt: many faculty members are offended by a request to write a letter of reference that comes in the form of an offhand email such as the following:
+There are many reasons for this, including: 1) it emphasizes how important the letter is to you; (2) it gives you an opportunity to provide context and answer questions; (3) it gives the letter writer a chance to remember you.

 The letter writer needs, in writing for reference later: